 Google drops the Boomerang app for iPhone today and at first glance, this is a huge step forward for email!

 When you think about it, email hasn’t really evolved much over the years.
 But the Boomerang app for Gmail is looking to change all of that.

-In college I had a University email, which was exciting, and I also had an email through an online social network called CollegeClub.
+In college I had a university email, which was exciting, and I also had an email through an online social network called CollegeClub.
 I remember those days all too well!

 Enter Google’s Boomerang.

 When it comes to email you have a lot of choices and I’m more than certain you haven’t given much thought to why and how you choose your email provider.

 When I decided to purchase a domain some years ago for my website, I also created my email address at the same time.
 I bought deancantave.com because I knew at some point I would launch this blog.
 It only made sense to have my own domain, because well… that’s what most Internet Marketers, Entrepreneurs, and Bloggers do.

 But prior to that I used the more popular email platforms like Yahoo and Hotmail.
 But as email evolved and large tech companies established themselves with larger technical footholds, the features and benefits of email also changed.